-Chris specializes in civil and complex commercial litigation and trial practice, with an emphasis on business, contract, and financial disputes.
-He has litigated cases with amounts at issue as high as $1.4 billion.
-Chris has experience with cases of all size, and he particularly enjoys complex matters.
-He is drawn to challenging cases, and has taken over representation from prior counsel when the matters grow more sophisticated than originally anticipated.
+Chris Mills specializes in civil and complex commercial litigation and trial practice, with an emphasis on business, contract, and financial disputes.
+He has litigated cases of all sizes, with up to $1.4 billion at stake.
+Chris welcomes challenging cases, and has accepted clients from prior counsel when matters grew more sophisticated than originally anticipated.

-An accomplished trial attorney, having tried cases in federal and state court.
-Chris prepares every case as if it were going to trial—not because it will, but because that preparation lays the groundwork for reaching the best outcome no matter how achieved.
+An accomplished trial attorney, Chris prepares every case as if it were going to trial—not because it will, but because that preparation lays the groundwork for reaching the best outcome no matter how achieved.
 He practices before federal and state trial and appellate courts, and in arbitration proceedings.

 Chris handles every aspect of civil litigation, including dispositive motions practice and electronic discovery management in document-intensive cases.
 His broad case experience includes breach of contract, corporate, fraud, COCCA, bid-rigging, Uniform Commercial Code, trade secret, securities, lease, tort, employment, civil rights, constitutional, administrative, and intellectual property disputes.
-He has represented creditors and individuals in receivership.
-Chris is also adept at learning and litigating new areas of law.
+Chris has represented creditors and individuals in receivership and thrives when encountering new areas of law.

 - Representing a technology company on breach of contract, promissory estoppel, trade secret, and tortious interference claims against a Fortune 1000 company.
 Chris prevailed on multiple dispositive motions, including a motion for summary judgment and motion for terminating sanctions.
 He then took the case to trial before a jury in federal court, resulting in a verdict in favor of his client and the award of damages.

-- Representing a concessionaire in connection with a corrupt bidding process for an eight-figure contract with a public entity, including a successful appeal before the Colorado Court of Appeals.
+- Representing a concessionaire in connection with a corrupt bidding process for an eight-figure contract with a public entity, including a successful appeal before the Colorado Supreme Court.